Freakwill/pyrimidine/paper/paper.md

 Instead of overriding the `fitness` attribute, users are recommended to override the `_fitness` method, where the concrete fitness computation is defined.
 The operator `// 10` is equivalent to set `default_size = 10`.

-Algebraically, there is no difference between `MonoIndividual`, the individual class with a single chromosome, and `Chromosome`.
+Algebraically, there is no difference between `MonoIndividual` and `Chromosome`.
 Meanwhile the population also can be treated as a container of chromosomes as follows.

 ```python
 class UserChromosome(BaseChromosome):